maubuz/2W6-Notes/docs/wk14/css_frameworks.md

 #### Part 1

-Use boostrap to create the page layout below.
+Use bootstrap to create the page layout below.
 The page contains:

 - One nave bar
 - 3 cards (each with a header and footer)